zzsnzmn/dotfiles/README.md

-ln these files to their respective locations and then it will be a good thing for everyone.
+ln these files to their respective locations.

+more to come i'm sure